MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-in-citrix-virtual-apps-deployment-guide.md

     `Type: REG_DWORD`<p>
     `Value: 1`

-  To ensure that the feature is correctly enabled, Launch a published command prompt (cmd.exe) and run `start ms-settings:printers`.
+To ensure that the feature is correctly enabled, open a command window (cmd.exe) and run `start ms-settings:printers`.
 If the feature is enabled, the printer setting window is displayed.

 **We recommend adding OneDrive.exe to `LogoffCheckSysModules`**.